fsprojects/FAKE/help/markdown/legacy-core-targets.md

 # Running targets in "FAKE - F# Make"

-**Note:  This documentation is for FAKE 5.
-The old documentation can be found [here](legacy-core-targets.html)! **
+**Note:  This documentation is for FAKE.exe before version 5 (or the non-netcore version).
+The new documentation can be [found here](core-targets.html) **

-> NOTE: THIS SECTION IS WORK IN PROGRESS

 ## Listing targets

-Not jet available in FAKE 5

-> Note: This feature still makes sense, but a good CLI has not been found jet, please propose one.
+Before running any specific target it is useful to know all the targets that are available in a build script.
+FAKE can list all the avaiable targets including the dependencies by running the following command:

+* Fake.exe *YourBuildScript* -lt

+The option *-lt* stands for "list targets".
+It is an abbreviation of the option *--listTargets*.

 ## Running specific targets